Josefina Baez

-Josefina Báez is a US-Dominican dancer, director, poet, writer, and educator.
+Josefina Báez is a Dominican actress.
 She is the founder and present director of Ay Ombe Theatre Troupe (estd.
 1986).
 She was born in La Romana and moved to New York when she was 12 years old.
 Once in New York, She lived in Washington Heights, a traditionally Dominican American neighborhood.
 Báez is best known for her performance texts Dominicanish, Comrade, Bliss Ain't Playing and Levente no. Yolayorkdominicanyork.

 Báez describes herself as "a performer-writer-educator-director whose work explores the present and its encounters with the past and future."
 Báez has been involved with multiple theatre festivals and travels globally conducting Ay Ombe workshops and theatre retreats.
 She has also curated various exhibits of Dominican artists.
 She often writes about her bi-lingual and bi-cultural experiences.
 In her writing about her bi-cultural experiences, Báez chooses to view the different countries she has migrated to and from and the concept of borders as something different from just physical locations.
 This is something Báez discusses in an interview regarding her philosophy of El ni'e saying that, "El ni'e is.
 Border as a place, a meaning.
 Border as a place of being.
 More than limiting me, it is that space of creation."
 This view of borders represents Báez's transcendence of physical location; it is a common theme in her work and is something that allows her to discuss identity in a unique way.